jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 1. Build process completes successfully without Suspense boundary errors ✅
 2. All components using `useSearchParams()` are properly wrapped in Suspense boundaries ✅
 3. Unit tests exist for all authentication components with >80% coverage 🔄
-4. Unit tests exist for all authentication services with >80% coverage 🔄
+4. Unit tests exist for all authentication services with >80% coverage ✅ (for supabaseAuth.ts)
 5. E2E tests verify complete authentication flows 🔄
 6. All tests pass consistently in CI environment 🔄